 Above: First step is to loosen the rear axle so we can move it forward.

-Above: Here after removing the retaining bolt I have threaded the removal tool into the crank.
+Above: Here after removing the retaining bolt I have threaded the crank puller tool into the crank.
 I am very careful not to cross thread this.
 To avoid cross threading I start screwing it into place by hand.
+I put this in snug but not over-tightened.

-Above: When I installed the crank it went on a little too easy for my liking.
+Above: When I installed the new Single crank. it went on a little too easy for my liking.
 So I removed the Crank.
-I then took it out to the shop to check the bracket splines I had on hand for a match.
-I found one I liked so I went back in and removed the bracket spline or axle.
+I then took it out to the shop to check the bottom bracket splines I had on hand for a match.
+I found one I liked so I went back in and removed the bottom bracket spindle or axle.
 I compared the two for length then checked the bearings to see that they rode on the spline the same.
 After I re-assembled the bottom bracket it was actually smoother than the original.
 So I went ahead and installed the new crank.
 The arm on the left side removes exactly the same way as the drive side.
 I did not expect I would find such a perfect spline or bracket-axle match.
 Sometimes it`s better to be lucky than smart.

+Above: I have chosen to re-use the stock saddle.
+I like the narrow nose and the over-all design.
+But of course the real test will be the feel after a decent ride.
 Not that I am planning any extended fixed gear rides.
 But you never know.
-Also you can see the micro-adjust post is installed.
+Also you can see the micro adjust seat post is installed.
 As those of you who have followed this blog for a while already know.
 A micro adjust seat post is one of the best "inexpensive" up-grades you will ever make.
 Not only better "performance wise" but it looks 100% better too.
 And I`m not even going to say "in my opinion" It is simply "better".

-Above: Being that I have no brake levers to tape around, I used these extra pieces of cork tape to create a little more padding.
+Above: Being that I have no brake levers to tape around, I used these extra pieces of cork handlebar tape to create a little more padding.
 I have used these type bars on about three or four bikes now.
-So I know this has been a problem area for me in the past.
+So I know this lack of padding has been a problem area for me in the past.
 I have also done this on the flats of drop handlebars and found it works fairly well.
 In this pic the front brake is mounted "just to check for fit".
 I will remove it and give it the full treatment latter.

 Above: I taped the bars in the modern way, from the bar end towards the center or stem.
 Usually the end of a flop and chop handlebar is not perfectly round.
 So be prepared to work a little bit to get the plugs in place.
 You might even want to go to a smaller pronged plug.
 In this case I was able to use the plugs that came with the tape.
 But I did have to snip off a few burs on the prong side of one of the plugs.

-Above: I have borrowed some of the bits (small parts) off the original brake to dress-up this old caliper brake a little.
+Above: I have borrowed some of the bits (small parts) off the original side pull caliper brake to dress-up this old caliper brake a little.
 I am using the acorn nuts and barrel adjuster and the shoes.
 I will now remove the brake and take it apart and polish the whole thing.

-Above: The barrel shaped end of the cable fits into the corresponding hole in the inner brake lever.
+Above: The barrel shaped end of the cable fits into the corresponding hole in the inner ARTEK brake lever.
 If you look closely you can see I have not lined up the grooves or slots in the barrel adjuster and nipple.

 Above: Here with the cable properly connected at the lever, I route the cable through the housing.
 Then down through the caliper adjuster and through the cable clamp or anchor.
 I hold the brake caliper closed with one hand then pull the slack out of the cable.
 Before I tighten the cable anchor, I check to see that my cable is inserted into the barrel adjusters at both ends.
 If it all looks good, I just tighten the anchor bolt.
 Then test the brake.
 There are cable pullers available that will make this job easier for you. (if needed)

 Above: Once I have tested the brake and checked both ends of the cable and I am satisfied with the amount lever pull.
 It is time to trim off the excess cable.
 I like to use this particular pair of pliers / side cutters.
-You will probably want to use cable cutters.
+You will probably want to use bicycle cable cutters.

 Above: Because I like the cable routing better, I chose to install my front "and only" brake lever on the right side.
 If you are accustomed to it being on the left side you might want to just go with that.
 Even if you have to relocate the lever position to do so.
 NOTE: Rear Breaking is done by skidding the rear tire.
 Check-out the "Video(s) of the Week" section to see how to properly skid your fixed gear bike.